 Our South West and South Wales team have been an integral part of the legal recruitment landscape of this region ever since Chadwick Nott was founded in Bristol in 1992.
 We have pioneered legal recruitment across this diverse and exciting area covering Cornwall to Gloucestershire and Pembrokeshire to Dorset.
 Our market leading team hold over 50 years of recruitment experience between them and pride themselves on how well they know their key locations and their well-established client base consisting of top national, international, boutique and high-street firms in Bristol, Bath, Cheltenham, Cardiff, Swindon, Taunton, Exeter and Plymouth and across to Poole and Bournemouth.
+Our team of specialists can advise you on Solicitor Roles, Newly Qualified Solicitor Roles, Legal Counsel Roles and Paralegal Roles.

 The South West and South Wales region represents a part of the UK that offers much variety.
 Bristol is well known for combining the best of city living with a quality of life that is hard to beat.
 A cosmopolitan, multi-cultural hub, it is home to a diverse population and is renowned for its vibrant entertainment scenes and great shopping.
 Similarly, Cardiff and Exeter offer a desirable combination of top class legal career opportunities, breath-taking coastlines and local scenery, and a first class sports scene including rugby, football, horseracing, mountain biking, cricket, sailing and surfing.
 Strong train links from the likes of Bristol, Cardiff and Devon top it all off, allowing you to be in London within two hours making these areas increasingly attractive for leading professionals in many sectors of industry.